 For campers with great attitudes and lots of energy (skills such as cooking are helpful too), and for families who couldn't otherwise afford NBTSC, we offer a few worktrade opportunities.
 Details and application on our website.
-The deadline to apply is April 10 (but most years, March 31).
+The deadline to apply is normally March 31.